 For six years, Mark worked as a registered Psychological Assistant under the supervision of Chief Psychologist, Dr. Jolee Brunton, providing integrative contemporary therapies informed by psychodynamic theories, cognitive-behavioral, family systems, and mindfulness practices to treat areas including trauma, grief and bereavement, anxiety, alcohol and substance addiction, and depression.

 Before working with Focus, Mark accumulated a full law enforcement career spanning years 1979 to 2007.
 He retired from law enforcement as a police lieutenant.
-Mark worked briefly as the Director of the San Diego Family Justice Center before entering graduate school working toward, and being awarded a doctorate in Clinical Forensic Psychology.
+Mark filled the role of Department Director of the San Diego Family Justice Center before entering graduate school working toward, and being awarded a doctorate in Clinical Forensic Psychology.

-Mark is an adjunct professor at Alliant international University, San Diego campus and in late 2019, co-founded a training institute for teaching mindful awareness to those working in the public safety career fields.
-Mark received training to be a mindfulness teacher through the UCSD School of Medicine, Center for Mindfulness. .
+Mark is an adjunct professor at Alliant international University, San Diego campus and in late 2019, co-founded the Mindful Awareness in Public Safety training institute for teaching mindful awareness to those working in the public safety career fields.
+Mark received training to be a mindfulness teacher through the UCSD School of Medicine, Center for Mindfulness.

 Mark W. Marvin, Ph.D., Licensed Psychologist, has had extensive experience providing psychological services to various public safety agencies (law enforcement, fire service, emergency medical, and dispatch) since 1988.